Tempid9800/IS-Printer-Website/README.md

  6) About Us Page

-This Is My First Web Dev Project And Also This is my First Time Using GitHub Author - Shivam Thakur
+This Is My First Web Dev Project And Also This is my First Time Using GitHub <br>
+Author - Shivam Thakur